 5G sub-6GHz & mmWave

-Samsung’s previous high-end chipset was the aforementioned Exynos 990, featuring two custom Mongoose M5 cores, two Cortex-A76 medium cores, and four Cortex-A55 cores.
+Samsung’s previous high-end chipset was the Exynos 990, featuring two custom Mongoose M5 cores, two Cortex-A76 medium cores, and four Cortex-A55 cores.
 The older processor also offered a Mali-G77 MP11 GPU and a 7nm design.
 The Exynos 990 received some flak due to its increased power consumption and inferior graphics performance compared to Qualcomm’s best at the time.
 Still, you should expect great performance in general and it should handle many games just fine.

 Notable Exynos flagship phones